0mar/mercurial/README.md

 simulation.start()
 ```

-Some example files are included that feature some more options.
+Some example files (called `example*.py`) are included that feature some more options.
 You can run them with: `python3 example.py`.

 ## Environment ##